Effect of energy dissipation on radiofrequency ablation model in cardiac tissue: modelling, analysis and numerical simulation: Abstract

 \section{Abstract}

-This paper deals with the modeling, mathematical analysis and numerical simulations of a new model of nonlinear radiofrequency ablation of cardiac tissue.
-The model consists of a coupled thermistor and the incompressible Navier-Stokes equations that describe the evolution of temperature, velocity, and additional potential in cardiac tissue.
-Based on Schauder's fixed-point theory, we establish the global existence of the solution in two- and three-dimensional space.
+This paper deals with the mathematical analysis and numerical simulation of a new nonlinear ablation system modeling radiofrequency ablation phenomena in cardiac tissue and takes into account the phenomena of viscous energy dissipation and electric field.
+The model consists of a coupled thermistor and the incompressible Navier--Stokes equations that describe the evolution of temperature, velocity and potential in cardiac tissue.
+In addition to Faedo--Galerkin method we use Schauder's fixed-point theory to prove the existence of the weak solutions in two- and three-dimensional space.
 Moreover, we prove the uniqueness of the solution under some additional conditions on the data and the solution.
-Finally, we discuss some numerical results for the proposed model using the finite element method.
+Finally, we discuss some numerical results for the validation of the proposed model using the finite element method.